(Last Updated 04/12/2023)

 MD Code Ann., Tax-Gen., § 10-746

-Residents of Montgomery County who hunt within the county and donate the deer carcass to 501(c)(3) nonprofit venison donation programs under the Montgomery County Deer Donation Program are eligible for up to a $50 tax credit for the expenses incurred to butcher and process venison under MD Code Ann., Tax-Gen., § 10-746.
-For any taxable year, the total amount of credits an individual may claim under this section may not exceed $200, unless the individual harvested each deer for which the credits are claimed in accordance with a deer management permit.
-This tax credit expired January 1, 2023.
+A person who harvests an anterless deer and donates the deer carcass to 501(c)(3) nonprofit venison donation programs is eligible for up to a $75 tax credit for the expenses incurred to harvest and process venison under MD Code Ann., Tax-Gen., § 10-746.
+For any taxable year, the total amount of credits an individual may claim under this section may not exceed $300, unless the individual harvested each deer for which the credits are claimed in accordance with a deer management permit.
+This tax credit will expire on June 30, 2029.

 Overview